Q: What is Tableau Public?

 Q: I work for an organization that has lots of data to share with the public.
 Can we use Tableau Public?

-Yes — so long as you and everyone in your organization together use less than 50 megabytes of space.
+Yes — so long as you and everyone in your organization together use less than 10 GB of space.
 Tableau Public gives your organization (e.g., a company, government agency or educational institution) the opportunity to explore its capabilities.
 If your organization wants to put data online for the public, please contact us at firstname.lastname@example.org to discuss a commercial relationship.

 Q: Do I need to use Tableau Desktop (Public Edition) if I already own a commercial version of Tableau Desktop (Personal or Professional)?

 Nope!
 Tableau Desktop comes in three editions: Public, Personal, and Professional.
-All of them work with Tableau Public.
+All of them allow you to save your workbook to the Tableau Public servers.

 Q: What kind of data can I use?

-Tableau Desktop (Public Edition) works with data from Microsoft Excel, Microsoft Access, and multiple text file formats.
+Tableau Desktop (Public Edition) works with data from Microsoft Excel, Microsoft Access, multiple text file formats, statistical files, and web data connectors.

 Q: Are there any limits to the amount of data I can work with?